MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Introduction

 Through Chat Plugin for flutter, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
-On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
+On the server-side, Mirrorfly ensures reliable infra-management services for your chat within the app.
 This **readme** provides essential information on the Chat Plugin’s structure, supplementary features, and the installation steps.

 ## Requirements